HHS/simpler-grants-gov/documentation/decisions/adr/2023-07-24-video-conferencing.md

 #### Pros

-- Prides themselves as an ethical, sustainable, and community-driven solution which aligns with Grants Equity values
+- Prides themselves as an ethical, sustainable, and community-driven solution which aligns with Simpler Grants values
 - Data ownership is with the users
 - Fosters a strong sense of community engagement and collaboration amongst its users, providing a platform for shared learning and support